bonedaddy/enhanced_claude_insights/README.md

 ### 3. Usage Data

-Your usage data should be in `$HOME/.claude/usage-data` and is what claude uses to generate the report from the `/insights` command, however it is only limited to around 3->5 sessions.
-This tool allows analyzing all available sessions for deeper insights.
+Your usage data should be in `$HOME/.claude/usage-data` or where ever you ahve setup claude code to store that stuff.

 Usage data analyzed: